How to Ask Cursor Questions About Your Database (Without Copy-Pasting Query Results)

 Most teams don't plan this workflow.
 It accumulates:

-It works until it doesn't.
-The paste is stale by the time you ship.
-The wrong environment gets queried.
-A wide SELECT * dumps ten thousand rows into chat and blows the context.
-Someone pastes production data into a thread that gets logged somewhere you didn't intend.
+It holds up until the paste goes stale by the time you ship, the wrong environment gets queried, a wide SELECT * dumps ten thousand rows into chat and blows the context, or someone pastes production data into a thread that gets logged somewhere you didn't intend.

 You're already fine at SQL — the fix is stopping the round trip between the database and the tool you're already coding in.